 Grand opera en cinq actes.
 Running Time: 4 hours 22 minutes.

 This will prove to be an interesting entry.
 There are many different versions of this opera, with numbers being put in and taken out depending on the whim of the conductor.
-With the numerous ballets and choral numbers restored, the opera is more than four hours of music.
+With the numerous ballets and choral numbers restored, the opera is nearly four and a half hours of music.
 Sometimes seen as an attempt by Eugene Scribe calling for the normalization of Jews in French society, the opera mostly demonstrates the fragility of European Christian snowflakes.

 PLOT: Constance, Switzerland, 1414.
 In short, Rachel (soprano) is the daughter of the Jewish goldsmith Eleazar (tenor) who is seduced by Prince Leopold (tenor) who is married to Princess Eudoxie (coloratura soprano), the niece of the German Emperor.
 Rachel turns out to actually be the long-lost daughter of Cardinal Brogni (bass), who had Eleazar’s wife and five sons burned at the stake in Rome around twenty years earlier.

 LOOK OUT FOR:

 ACT 1: A street scene in Constance, the Cathedral on one side, Eleazar’s shop on the other.
 (65 minutes)

 0: The overture ** brilliantly consists of various themes from the opera.
 The best music is the marvellous final minute with its descending crescendo followed by a mad violin one scatter.
 There is one theme (the first) that will return much more dramatically (if quietly) in Rachel’s act 2 aria as she waits for Leopold to return.
 Four hours to go!